scantist-ossops-m2/ceph-ci/doc/mgr/telemetry.rst

-  crash_base            FALSE       OFF       ON         Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           FALSE       OFF       ON         Information about device health metrics ident_base            FALSE       OFF       OFF        User-provided identifying information about the cluster perf_perf             FALSE       OFF       OFF        Information about performance counters of the cluster
+  crash_base            FALSE       OFF       ON         Information about daemon crashes (daemon type and version, backtrace, etc.) device_base           FALSE       OFF       ON         Information about device health metrics ident_base            FALSE       OFF       OFF        User-provided identifying information about the cluster perf_perf             FALSE       OFF       OFF        Information about performance of the cluster

 Where: